 Yes, you may submit your novel in the unpublished category if you have not previously published in that particular category.
 Our rules state that contestants can’t have been published in the category they are entering.

 Do you accept e-books in the contest?
 If so, do you need printed copies, or may I email you the novel from one of the online retailers?

 Yes, books published for the first time during 2013 are welcome and must be submitted in one of the following ways:

 1) A Kindle, ePub, and .doc version to make sure that any judge can read it on their e-reader or computer, OR

 2) Three paper copies (if the book is chosen as a finalist, two more copies will be required).

 I am confused on your contest divisions.
 The way I read them is: published means that the book is already in print; unpublished means that the author has never been published in that genre.
 I have a self-published book and would like to enter a different book of the same genre that has not been published.
 Is that possible?
 Or am I considered published and unable to enter the unpublished book?

-You are not eligible to enter the “unpublished nonfiction” category because you have already published a book in that same category.
-You can enter the self-published book in the “published nonfiction” category as long as it was published in the previous year.
+If you have self-published a book in any genre, you may not enter an unpublished book in that category.
+However, you can enter the self-published book in the “published book” category as long as it was published during 2013.

 Do I have to attend the conference to win?

 Contestants need not attend the summer conference to win.